kenmasters/events/README.md

 # Event Registration API
-Allows user to register to an event
+Allows user to register to an event.
+Lists all events.
+List all participants of specific event.
+List all speakers.